chinna-DS/WaveCon_Telecom_Analysis_Power_BI/README.md

 ## Task

-- create a PowerPoint presentation for our telecom client, 'Wavecon,' by thoroughly analyzing the provided dashboard data.
-The dashboard offers key insights into various aspects of the company's performance
+- analyzing the provided dashboard of our telecom client 'WaveCon'
 - develop a presentation that clearly addresses the following critical questions:
+  1.

 ## Data Model